cas-projects/cas-sample-java-webapp/README.md

 Assuming you have deployed CAS on two nodes, you can use the sample application to make sure all nodes are properly sharing the ticket state.
 To do this, in the `web.xml` file ensure that:

-- The `casServerLoginUrl` of the `CAS Authentication Filter` points to CAS node 1.
+- The `casServerLoginUrl` of the `CAS Authentication Filter` points to CAS node 1 (i.e `https://cas1.sso.edu:8443/cas/login`).
-- The `casServerUrlPrefix` of the `CAS Validation Filter` points to CAS node 2.
+- The `casServerUrlPrefix` of the `CAS Validation Filter` points to CAS node 2 (i.e `https://cas2.sso.edu:8443/cas`)
 - For both of the above filters, the `serverName` should always point to the location where *this sample application* is deployed.

+Deploy the application and test.
+You may also want to reverse the order of CAS nodes 1 and 2 in the above cnfiguration, redeploy and test again.